JasperFx/marten/README.md

 `// SAMPLE: name-of-sample` and `// ENDSAMPLE`.
 Then to insert that code to the documentation, add `<[sample:name-of-sample]>`.

-> Note: content is published to the `gh-pages` branch of this repository by running the `publish-docs.cmd` command.
+> Note: content is published to the `gh-pages` branch of this repository.
+Refer to build commands section to lookup the command for publishing docs.